From Forest to Woodshop:

 Other Considerations

-• Attendance - students are expected to attend all scheduled class sessions.
+• Attendance - Students are expected to attend all scheduled class sessions.
 The pace is rigorous, and absences not only present difficulty for the individual student, but disrupt the learning of the cohort.
 A limited number of excused absences, usually up to three, may be permitted with the permission of the lead instructor.
 Students with unexcused or excessive absences may be dismissed without a refund.

 • Technical Standards - Students must be able to lift and/or maneuver tools or materials weighing up to 50lbs, possess gross and fine motor skills to manipulate tools and materials, work sitting or standing at a workbench for up to 8 hours (with reasonable breaks), be mobile within the work facility, crouch, stoop, crawl or kneel to adjust tools and materials, work in close proximity to classmates, work in a loud environment, be able to visualize three dimensional objects, receive instruction in English and communicate with instructors/staff in English, and generally be prepared for an educationally and creatively stimulating, challenging and fast paced program.